ashokponkumar/cloud-monitoring/containers/monitoring_containers_ov.md

 In the {{site.data.keyword.Bluemix}}, cluster metrics are collected automatically.
 You can use Grafana to monitor the performance of your cluster.
 {:shortdesc}

 **Note:** Metrics are collected and available for monitoring through the {{site.data.keyword.monitoringshort}} service for containers running in standard clusters.
-For more information about the features supported by a standard cluster, see [Planning clusters and apps](/docs/containers/cs_planning.html#cs_planning_cluster_type).